 Environment information is generally provided to an X-based playback mechanism, which might use the XTest extension to synthesize input events.
 This synchronization information defines the X state prior to event synthesis (for example, location of the cursor, window locations and sizes, installed colormap, window manager running, and so on) and the consequences that occur after the playback mechanism synthesizes the event.
 If the user moves the mouse into the icon window and presses and releases a mouse button, the device events MotionNotify, ButtonPress, and ButtonRelease are generated by the X server.
 Because X follows an event-driven model, there are consequences that follow from the user actions, or device events, that are in the form of X protocol.
-As a result of the previous user actions, the client could generate requests such as ImageText8 and PolyLine to the X server, or the X server could send non-device events such as Expose and MapNotify to the client window.
-Both the requests and non-device events that result from user actions are known as consequences, which can be used as a synchronization, or control point, during playback.
+As a result of the previous user actions, the client could generate requests such as ImageText8 and PolyLine to the X server, or the X server could send non-device events that result from user actions are known as consequences, which can be used as a synchronization, or control point, during playback.
 That is, the playback mechanism does not generate a specific synthesized event until its matching synchronization condition occurs (for example, the window is mapped or unmapped, the cursor changes, a text string displays, and so on)